-Mortality rates used in the June 30, 2018 valuation were based on the RP2014 Combined Mortality Table, projected with generational mortality and a separate mortality assumption for disabled participants.
+Mortality rates used in the June 30, 2019, valuation were based on the RP2014 White Collar, gender distinct tables with projected generational mortality and separate mortality assumption for disabled participants.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 Best estimates of arithmetic real rates of return were adopted by the plan's trustees after considering input from the plan's investment consultant(s) and actuary(s).